tidyverse/stringr/inst/doc/introduction.md

 `stringr` provide pattern matching functions to **detect**, **locate**, **extract**, **match**, **replace**, and **split** strings.

+All functions return an output structure with the same "length" as the input string.

 Apart from detect and split, each comes in two forms: one which works with the first matching pattern and the other which works with _all_ matching patterns.
 This difference is emphasised because it changes the data structure of the output from atomic structures to lists of atomic structures.
 Split is distinguished by fixed or variable number of matches, returning a character matrix or a list of character vectors respectively.

  * `str_detect`: detect the presence or absence of a pattern.
 Logical vector / NA.
 Based on  `grepl`